 In Papantla, there is an artisan tradition, both artistic and culinary, around the vanilla, with which figurines are made using its pod, and liquors and creams are elaborated.

-The “Papantecos” are very skilled at weaving the palms that grow in the fields, with which they make baskets, hats, bags, fans, and sandals.
+The “Papantecos” are skilled at weaving the palms that grow in the fields, making baskets, hats, bags, fans, and sandals.

 The rite of the Voladores is another field of the ingenuity of popular artists, who make pre-Hispanic flutes and miniature dancers with clay and wood.